lraycheva/core/tutorials/guides/01_javascript/javascript.md

 toggleGlueAvailable();
 ```

 After refreshing the app, you should see in the top left corner that Glue42 is available.
-This means that you have successfully initialized the [Main Application](../../developers/core-concepts/web-platform/overview/index.html).
+This means that you have successfully initialized the [Main app](../../developers/core-concepts/web-platform/overview/index.html).

 Next, you need to initialize the rest of the apps to connect them to Glue42 as Web Clients.

 ### 2.2.
 Web Clients

-Now that you have a fully functional Main application, you need to initialize the [Glue42 Web](../../reference/core/latest/glue42%20web/index.html) library in the rest of the applications.
+Now that you have a fully functional Main app, you need to initialize the [Glue42 Web](../../reference/core/latest/glue42%20web/index.html) library in the rest of the apps.
 This will allow them to connect to the **Clients** app and communicate with each other.

 Open the `index.html` files of the **Stocks**, **Stock Details** and **Client Details** apps, add a new `<script>` tag below the `TODO: Chapter 2` comment and reference the Glue42 Web script from the `/lib` directory: